Young drivers are at risk on our roads

 Inexperience

-Inexperienced driving is a key reason young people crash on Scotland’s roads, often when driving with friends, at night, or on rural roads.
+We learn through experience so inexperienced driving is a key reason young people crash on Scotland’s roads, often when driving with friends, at night, or on rural roads.
+There is a need to exercise caution while this experience of driving in different circumstances and in different conditions is gained.

 Underdeveloped skills

-Young drivers may have quick reactions, but skills like hazard perception develop with experience.
-Recognising hazards in time to react requires practice.
+Young drivers may have quick reactions, but skills like good hazard perception only comes with experience.
+Recognising hazards in time to react also requires experience and lots of practice.

 A lack of awareness

-Young drivers often have less visual awareness, such as checking mirrors less frequently.
-With experience, they become more attentive, careful and safe on the road.
+Young drivers often have less visual awareness, and check mirrors less frequently.
+With experience, they become more attentive, alert, careful and safe on the road.

 Parent/young driver agreements

-- Not drive between certain times at night i.e. midnight and 6am
+- Not driving between certain times at night, for example, between midnight and 6am

 - A maximum number of people in the car (which might vary according to the time of the day)